How To Use Your Lead Manager

 Do not rate leads based on the end result, sale, or lack thereof.

 Just because a lead does not convert to dollars in your pocket does not mean it is a 1-star lead.
-If a lead meets your requirements for the Type, Value, Proximity, or Potential these are what we want to focus on as you are likely to close a good percentage given some volume.
-We focus our efforts on what you tell us to go after based on the star ratings.
+If a lead meets your requirements for the Type, Value, Proximity, or Potential, then it can be a highly rated lead, even if you did not close the sale.
+The potential value is what we want to focus on, as you are likely to close a good percentage of similar types of leads when given some volume.
+We focus our efforts on what you tell us to go after based on the star ratings, so rating the potential versus the outcome is paramount to getting more of the type of leads that you like best.

 Progress – Let us know if the lead was won, lost, passed, or if the deal is in progress.